raspberrypilearning/freecad-headphone-tidy/en/step_5.md

-## Cutting a hole.
+## Cut a hole

-You need to cut a hole in the upper part of your headphone tidy, so that the lower part can fit inside it.
+You need to cut a hole in the upper part of your headphone tidy so that the lower part can fit inside it.

 --- task ---
 Select the uppermost face of the model.